peshmerge/webkew-wp-references-and-citations/readme.txt

 3. On the front-end, the citations in the text and generated bibliography.

 == Changelog ==

+= 1.0.1 =
+* Fixed: `Delete data on uninstall` option was not saving the user preference.
+* Fixed: on click the citation key will lead to the reference entry in the bibliography.

 = 1.0.0 =
 * Plugin released.